smpappas/CSREngine/README.md

 <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Calls function `csrTestCases.populateTestCases()` located in csr-test-cases.js to populate an array of all current test cases.

 __`CSREngine.analyzeDocuments()`__
-<br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Creates and instance of DocAnalysis class for each linked client-side document and kicks off analysis on that document.
+<br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Creates an instance of DocAnalysis class for each linked client-side document and kicks off analysis on that document.

 ___DocAnalysis Class___